Ahed's Knee: Release

 The film was selected to compete for the Palme d'Or at the 2021 Cannes Film Festival, it had its premiere on 7 July 2021 in the festival.
 It was also selected in 'Icon' section of 26th Busan International Film Festival and was screened in the festival in October 2021.
 It was invited in the Soul of Asia section at the 52nd International Film Festival of India for screening in November.

+The film was inspired by the story of Palestinian activist Ahed Tamimi.

 Reception

 On the review aggregator website Rotten Tomatoes, 75% of 59 critics' reviews are positive, with an average rating of 6.7/10.
 The website's critical consensus reads, "An occasionally uneasy blend of human drama and message movie, Ahed's Knee forcefully reaffirms that the personal is political."
 Metacritic, which uses a weighted average, assigned the film a score of 80 out of 100 based on 17 critics, indicating "generally favorable reviews".